hugovelasquez/travel-app/README.md

 ## To Do:
 1. Bubble chart - Trips and kms per year (Last trip of multi-stop trip: only kms count towards statistics)
-1. Add tag cloud of cities as option
 1. World Map
 1. World view - Times traveled around the world
 1. Refactoring